Countdown to Campus: Before You Arrive

 The process for obtaining MIT credit for study at your previous university is outlined in the Credit for Previous Study section.
 MIT will grant credit for some of your previous study, including scores on AP or international exams as well as courses passed at your previous university.
 Preparation for the transfer credit process should begin prior to your arrival to MIT.

-Once you enroll, we expect you to confirm your intended major with Leslie Bottari, email@example.com by January 10.
+Once you enroll, we expect you to confirm your intended major with Leslie Bottari, firstname.lastname@example.org in July.
 She will put you in contact with the Undergraduate Administrator of your academic department prior to your arrival.
 The Undergraduate Administrator will be your primary contact in your new department and assign you to a faculty advisor to assist you with spring registration.

 MIT Student Financial Services can provide you with all the information that you need about your finances at MT including financial aid, tuition, and fees.
 If you are applying for financial aid from MIT, you should visit the pages on financial aid for prospective transfers.
 You and your parents will want to know what the tuition billing dates are for the spring by visiting the Billing section.